Updated: May 19

 Congratulations on creating your first major hit experience on FreeGuides.
-You’ve done all the research, taken all the steps in customising your experience, your photos look immaculate and you’ve even had a few people join your experience.
+You’ve done all the research, take all the steps in customising your experience, your photos look immaculate and you’ve even had a few people join your experience.
 But I guess you wondering how do I get more people to try my experience?
 Yes, you’re already a highly rated guide on the app, and as soon as people search up experiences yours are near the top, but how do you encourage more people to join your experience who don’t have the app already downloaded?
-Well, today we’re going to provide you with 3 steps which should let you better market yourself to others, both offline and online.
+Well, today we’re going to provide you with 3 steps that should let you better market yourself to others, both offline and online.
 Hopefully, once you implement any of the steps, you’ll see a spike in people joining your experience, and some extra money in your pockets.
 With that all said, let’s get started with number 1.

 Number 1: Be a Social Media Wiz